-Grey literature is a catch-all term for any information not produced or distributed by commercial or academic publishing bodies.
-It therefore includes a wide range of information types including, but not limited to, research summaries, case studies, white papers (policy documents) and conference proceedings.
+Grey literature is a catch-all term that refers to any factual and research-based material produced outside of traditional commercial and academic communication channels.
+It includes a wide range of information types including – but not limited to – research summaries, case studies, policy documents and conference proceedings.

 Inadequate preservation and discoverability of grey literature have been identified as a great hindrance to evidence-based decision-making across multiple disciplines; research papers alone are often not enough to fully inform real-world applications that must consider location-specific natural and cultural history, policy and society.
 The same frustrations are voiced by researchers and practitioners in the field of ecology where there is an evident ‘gap’ between research and practice.